Easy trails plus a playground and picnic area makes this a great destination for families.

 Hike Directions: Overview: BLUE (Tindey) for this entire route.

 0.0 – Trail starts near the big sign at the edge of the parking lot, on the right of the visitor center.
 Veer right on the BLUE trail.

 1.0 – Pass RED (Spruce St.) on the left. [option: Use this trail to shorten the hike to about 1.6 miles roundtrip.]

 Several woods roads cross over the trail.
 Trees becomes shorter with evidence of fire damage, and the area is more open.

 2.7 – Pass WHITE (Swamp Spur) on the right. [optional: take this out and back for an additional .4 miles]

-3.5 - Pass RED (Spruce St.) on the left, continuing on BLUE to end up back at the visitor center and parking lot.
+3.5 – Pass GREEN (Interpretive Trail) on the left, and shortly after pass RED (Spruce St.).
+Continue on BLUE to end up back at the visitor center and parking lot.